mint-made/node-app/README.md

-# A Basic CRUD Node application to keep track of notes.
+# A Node application to keep track of notes.
 To run the application, navigate to the application folder in your terminal and run the app using any of the following commands: